CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

     ![](../media/cor_g_ez_7.png)

-     >**Note**: This setting provides the Azure VM Insights functionality.
-VM Insights is an Azure Monitor solution that facilitates monitoring performance and health of both Azure VMs and on-premises computers running Windows or Linux.
+     >**Note:** This setting provides the Azure VM Insights functionality.
+VM Insights is an Azure Monitor solution that facilitates monitoring the performance and health of both Azure VMs and on-premises computers running Windows or Linux.

 1. In the **Monitoring configuration** page, under4 **Data Collection rule**, select **Create New**.